ihsanashi/tudu-backend/README.md

 ## Introduction

-This project serves as a REST API for [Tudu](https://github.com/ihsanashi/react-tudu), a to-do list frontend application.
+This project ~~serves~~ will serve as a REST API for [Tudu](https://github.com/ihsanashi/react-tudu), a to-do list frontend application.
 It was built with Node.js, Express, MongoDB, and the routes are secured with Auth0 and JWT.

 ## Technologies